You are here

 Vibrant Palm Springs Oasis

-A trio of designing women turn a second home in Palm Springs into a family-friendly oasis
+A trio of designing women (and 2011 New Trad designers!) turn a second home in Palm Springs into a family-friendly oasis

 - 1 of 14